French architecture: Neoclassicism

-The first phase of neoclassicism in France is expressed in the "Louis XVI style" of architects like Ange-Jacques Gabriel (Petit Trianon, 1762–68); the second phase, in the styles called Directoire and "Empire", might be characterized by Jean Chalgrin's severe astylar Arc de Triomphe (designed in 1806).
+The first phase of neoclassicism in France is expressed in the "Louis XVI style" of architects like Ange-Jacques Gabriel (Petit Trianon, 1762-1768); the second phase, in the styles called Directoire and "Empire", might be characterized by Jean-François Chalgrin's severe astylar Arc de Triomphe (designed in 1806).
 In England the two phases might be characterized first by the structures of Robert Adam, the second by those of Sir John Soane.
 The interior style in France was initially a Parisian style, the "Goût grec" ("Greek style") not a court style.
 Only when the young king acceded to the throne in 1771 did Marie Antoinette, his fashion-loving Queen, bring the "Louis XVI" style to court.

 From about 1800 a fresh influx of Greek architectural examples, seen through the medium of etchings and engravings, gave a new impetus to neoclassicism that is called the Greek Revival.
-Neoclassicism continued to be a major force in academic art through the 19th century and beyond— a constant antithesis to Romanticism or Gothic revivals— although from the late 19th century on it had often been considered anti-modern, or even reactionary, in influential critical circles.
-By the mid-19th century, several European cities - notably St Petersburg, Athens, Berlin and Munich - were transformed into veritable museums of Neoclassical architecture.
+Neoclassicism continued to be a major force in academic art through the 19th century and beyond - a constant antithesis to Romanticism or Gothic revival - although from the late 19th century on it had often been considered anti-modern, or even reactionary, in influential critical circles.
+By the mid-19th century, several European cities - notably St Petersburg, Athens, Berlin, and Munich - were transformed into veritable museums of Neoclassical architecture.
 By comparison, the Greek revival in France was never popular with either the State or the public.
 What little there is started with Charles de Wailly's crypt in the church of St Leu-St Gilles (1773–80), and Claude Nicolas Ledoux's Barriere des Bonshommes (1785-9).
 First-hand evidence of Greek architecture was of very little importance to the French, due to the influence of Marc-Antoine Laugier's doctrines that sought to discern the principles of the Greeks instead of their mere practices.
 It would take until Laboustre's Neo-Grec of the second Empire for the Greek revival to flower briefly in France.